Pusan Perimeter offensive: Planning

-An important step taken by the Far East Command in preparation for the offensive was the establishment of Corps organization within Eighth Army.
-Up to this time Eighth Army had controlled directly the four infantry divisions and other attached ground forces of regimental and brigade size.
-Beginning in August, preparations were made to provide Eighth Army with two corps.
-On 2 August, I Corps was activated at Fort Bragg, with General John B. Coulter in command.
-Eleven days later General Coulter and a command group arrived in Korea and began studies preparatory to a breakout effort from the Perimeter.
-The main body of the corps staff arrived in Korea on 6 September, but it still had no troops assigned to it.
-IX Corps was activated on 10 August at Fort Sheridan, with Maj.
-Gen. Frank W. Milburn in command.
-General Milburn and a small group of staff officers departed Fort Sheridan on 5 September by air for Korea.
+Before the attack, Eighth Army directly controlled its four infantry divisions and other attached ground forces of regimental and brigade size.
+Part of Far East Command's preparations was reactivating I and IX Corps and adding them to the army.
+On 2 August, I Corps, commanded by General John B. Coulter, was activated at Fort Bragg.
+Eleven days later Coulter and a command group arrived in Korea and began preparing for the breakout.
+The main body of the corps staff arrived in Korea on 6 September.
+On 10 August, IX Corps, commanded by Major General Frank W. Milburn, was activated at Fort Sheridan.
+Milburn and a small group of staff officers departed Fort Sheridan on 5 September by air for Korea.
 The main body of the corps staff, however, did not reach Korea until the end of September and the first part of October.
-Both I and IX Corps had previously been part of Eighth Army in Japan, the I Corps with the 24th and 25th Divisions with headquarters in Kyoto, and the IX Corps with the 1st Cavalry and the 7th Divisions with headquarters in Sendai.
+Both corps had once been part of Eighth Army in Japan; the I Corps with the 24th and 25th Divisions with headquarters in Kyoto, and the IX Corps with the 1st Cavalry and the 7th Divisions with headquarters in Sendai.

-General Walker had decided to group the main breakout forces under I Corps.
-He gave long and serious thought to the question of a commander for the corps.
-Walker eventually shifted General Milburn on 11 September from IX Corps to I Corps and General Coulter from I Corps to IX Corps.
-Milburn assumed command of I Corps that day at Taegu and Coulter assumed command of IX Corps the next day at Miryang.
+I Corps became the main breakout force.
+Walker swapped the corps commanders on 11 September; Milburn took command of I Corps that day at Taegu, while Coulter took command of IX Corps the next day at Miryang.
 I Corps became operational at 12:00, 13 September, with the US 1st Cavalry Division, the 5th Regimental Combat Team and the ROK 1st Division attached.
-On 15 and 16 September the 5th Regimental Combat Team and the 24th Division moved to the Taegu area, and by the evening of 16 September I Corps comprised the US 24th and 1st Cavalry Divisions, the 5th Regimental Combat Team, the British 27th Infantry Brigade, the ROK 1st Division and supporting troops.
+On 15 and 16 September the 5th Regimental Combat Team and the 24th Division moved to the Taegu area, and by the evening of 16 September I Corps included the British 27th Infantry Brigade, the ROK 1st Division and supporting troops.